andreoupanos/andreoupanos.github.io/_pages/research.md

 author_profile: true
 ---

+### High-Dimensional VAR Models for Uncertainty Spillovers
+With Eric Ghysels
+*In preparation*

 ### Group Factor Models for Mixed-Frequency Panel Data
 With Andrii Babii, Eric Ghysels, and Mirco Rubin
 *In preparation*